 Step 5: Shaping

 Once the first fermentation is finished the dough has to be taken from the bowl you’re proven it in and split into the required dough sizes.
-Using a dough scraper (BUY, use the plastic one to take dough from a bowl and use the metal one to cut the dough into pieces) here will make your life a lot easier, I say so from personal experience, it will help to prevent your fingers being all doughy even before you started shaping.
+Using a dough scraper (use the plastic one to take dough from a bowl and use the metal one to cut the dough into pieces) here will make your life a lot easier, I say so from personal experience, it will help to prevent your fingers being all doughy even before you started shaping.

 It is now time to shape the bread and this was probably one of the steps that is highly influential of the final look of the bread, but is pretty hard to get right without some proper practice.
 Shaping the bread after the first rising process helps to create a better structure of the bread.